CS3219-AY2526Sem1/cs3219-ay2526s1-project-g26/README.md

   - Output Summary: Auto generation of documentation inside matching-algorithm.mdx
   - Action Taken: Modified.
   - Author Notes: Read through and checked the generated documentation for correctness, removed sections which are not needed and modified parts that were unclear.

+- `/frontend/src/utils/y-websocket.js` and `services/collaborationService/src/utils/y-websocket/index.ts`and `frontend/src/components/collaboration_space/TopToolBar.tsx` and `frontend/src/pages/CollaborationPanel.tsx`.
+  - Date: 2025-11-02
+  - Tool: Github Copilot (Claude Sonnet 4.5)
+  - Prompt:
+    Explain the code workflow for code submission from frontend to collaboration service, and how to implement synchronised exit for both users in a room
+  - Output Summary: Generated explanation relating to prompt and provided changes to the related files
+  - Action Taken: Rejected.
+  - Author Notes: Rejected code writen by AI as code generated seem to be more overcomplicated than it should, but had a better understanding of code workflow and followed what has been done for code submission/run to implement synchronised exit.